 - 1 cup butter melted, and cooled to room temperature

-- 1 cup chocolate chips
+- 1 cup semi-sweet chocolate chips

-- 1 cup nuts chopped
+- 1 cup chopped nuts

 - 1 9 inch unbaked pie shell

 - Bake at 325 degrees for 1 hour.
-May serve warm and top with whipped cream or ice cream.

 - Consider swapping out the chocolate chips for butterscotch chips for variety!